awsdocs/aws-site-to-site-vpn-user-guide/doc_source/modify-vpn-tunnel-options.md

 1. For **VPN Tunnel Outside IP Address**, choose the tunnel endpoint IP of the VPN tunnel that you're modifying options for\.

 1. Choose or enter new values for the tunnel options\.
-For more information, see [Site\-to\-Site VPN Tunnel Options for Your Site\-to\-Site VPN Connection](VPNTunnels.md)\.
+For more information, see [Site\-to\-Site VPN tunnel options for your Site\-to\-Site VPN connection](VPNTunnels.md)\.

 1. Choose **Save**\.